flows-network/dropbox-connector-shuttle/OUTBOUND.md

 ## /post

-Dropbox uses the raw data to upload files, so here WasmHaiku uses the `PUT` method to send a request to [/post](#post) with [WasmHaiku request parameters](./API-REFERENCE.md#wasmhaiku-request-parameters) in multipart form, and we receive the file first.
+Dropbox uses raw data to upload files, so here WasmHaiku uses the `PUT` method to send a request to [/post](#post) with [WasmHaiku request parameters](./API-REFERENCE.md#wasmhaiku-request-parameters) in multipart form, and we receive the file first.

 ```rust
 async fn upload(mut multipart: Multipart)